shwezin-coder/food_delivery/readme.txt

    - cart
         - users can update quantity
         - users can be added to cart if total ordered items must be lower or equal than noofitems in menu table.
+Delivery Management
+    - Manage location
+        - location is unique
+        - all field is required
+    - Manage Delivery
+        - delivery added by admin
+        - delivery will be chosen by system depending on status of delivery
+        - order is not available if delivery is not free

+Payment
+    - Manage Payment type
+        - Payment type is unique
+        - all field is required
+    - Manage Payment
+        - User can pay food order by all payment types